 A U.S. company must also file a proxy statement for any shareholders’ meeting, including its annual meeting.
 The purpose of the SEC’s periodic reporting requirements is to ensure that investors receive material information related to their investment.

-Because an impact-driven company typically must provide a report to its stockholders on the corporation’s promotion of its mission and its promotion of the best interests of its stakeholders on an annual or biennial basis, with stockholders having the ability to require such reporting annually, an impact-driven company that is a registered reporting company to the SEC should consider including such information in its periodic reports to the SEC, as it is material to investors generally as it, among other things, relates to the corporation’s continued compliance with applicable laws.
-The California Social Purpose Corporation statute actually states that the state reporting requirement can be satisfied by including the relevant reporting matters in the annual and period reports that must be filed with the SEC.
+Because an impact-driven company typically must provide a report to its stockholders on the corporation’s promotion of its mission and its promotion of the best interests of its stakeholders on an annual or biennial basis, with stockholders being able to require such reporting annually, an impact-driven company that is a registered reporting company to the SEC should consider including such information in its periodic reports to the SEC, as it is material to investors generally, among other things, such information relates to the corporation’s continued compliance with applicable laws.
+The California social purpose corporation statute actually states that the state reporting requirement can be satisfied by including the relevant reporting matters in the annual and period reports that must be filed with the SEC.

-Benefit corporations, public benefit corporations, and their counterparts in other states reflect investors’ and managements’ increasing appreciation of social impact and other values beyond the maximization of strictly financial stockholder value.
-As these types of corporations eventually become listed reporting companies, we can expect rulemaking by the SEC, as well as accounting standards boards, to provide guidance on the kinds of new material information needed for these kinds of corporate entities to fulfill their unique duties.
+Benefit corporations, public benefit corporations, and their counterparts in other states reflect investors’ and managements’ increasing appreciation of social impact and other values beyond the maximization of financial stockholder value alone.
+As these types of corporations eventually become listed reporting companies, we can expect rulemaking by the SEC, as well as by accounting standards boards, to provide guidance on the kinds of new material information needed for these kinds of corporate entities to fulfill their unique duties.

-Morrison & Foerster is one of the most knowledgeable firms in this space.
-The firm represents:
+Morrison & Foerster LLP is one of the most knowledgeable firms in this space.
+In addition to serving as primary outside counsel to over 100 public companies, advising at all stages from the newly public to the Fortune 500, the firm represents: